Victor-Oluwa/portfolio/README.md

 ## Key Features:

 - **Node.js Backend with MongoDB:**
   - A robust and scalable backend built on Node.js, ensuring seamless communication with the MongoDB database for efficient data storage and retrieval.
-Check the backend repo at (https://github.com/Victor-Oluwa/lifestyle-backend.git) for instuctions on how to set up the backend.
+Check the backend repo at (https:github.comVictor-Oluwalifestyle-backend.git) for instuctions on how to set up the backend.

 - **Firebase Push Notification:**
   - Keep users engaged and informed with Firebase push notifications, delivering real-time updates and personalized messages.